-There are many aspects of Prophet Muhammad’s (peace be upon him) personality that are not just admirable in and of themselves, but also exemplary because they highlight his great humility and approachability as a person, despite his high-ranking status as the last messenger of God, and as the indisputable leader of the Muslims.
+There are many aspects of Prophet Muhammad’s personality that are not just admirable but also exemplary.
+They highlight his great humility as a person, despite his high-ranking status as the last messenger of God, and as the indisputable leader of the Muslims.

 Prophet Muhammad had an enormous mission in life since he received the first Divine revelation from Gabriel: that of conveying God’s message to mankind.